- About This Banana Almond Chocolate Chip Lactation Mini Muffins Recipe

 While it is important to know the nutritional benefits of these muffins, of which I will explain, it is equally important to understand the emotional and energetic benefits of these love-muffins, and how baking them with love and intention is healing for her and her baby.

 Energetically, the process of birth shakes things up!
 Psychically, moms feel a sense of separation from what was known and understood, while also being suddenly catapulted into a void of uncertainty.
 Giving birth powerfully peels away layer upon layer of energy held in the energetic systems of body, mind and emotions.
 She is no longer who she was before giving birth, but has not yet arrived at who she is becoming as a mother.
 She is in the void.
 The place of in-between.
 Energetically or spiritually she is raw and open.
-It takes time, and being cared for, for her energy body to become grounded again into the physical body.
-Being fed nourishing meals with the conscious intent to do just that, ground her, allows for that chi, or energy to settle after giving birth.
-And, because the baby is entrained to the mother, the more grounded the mother is, so too will be the baby.
-These muffins made with love will help to anchor her into her mothering body and give her the confidence to parent her child.
+It takes time, and being cared for, to become grounded again after giving birth.
+Being fed nourishing meals and snacks does just that, grounds her.
+These muffins will help to anchor her into her mothering body and give her the confidence to parent her child.

 “The fragrant muffins in a sterile hospital setting awakened and nourished my body on many levels.
 The decadent taste enlivened my taste buds after going for hours without food.
 This awakening sent a message through my body that gave me the confidence to feel like, “I got this!” —Sarah W.

 Nutritional Benefits of Banana Almond Chocolate Chip Lactation Mini Muffins